-He pulled his phone from his pocket, his sweaty grip almost letting it fall to the floor, but his reaction time was thankfully short.
+He pulled his phone from his pocket, his sweaty grip almost letting it fall to the floor.
 Again, nothing, as if checking his phone would make the wait any less shorter.

 His feet maneuvered dexterously across the clothes, books, and notebooks scattered haphazardly on the floor.
 The teen sprung onto his bed, exhaling deeply into his Pyukumuku pillow.
-He lay there, his heart desperately attempting to burst out of his chest like one of the many, many harmed Magikarp his parents routinely nursed back to health.
+He lay there, his heart desperately flopping in his chest like one of the many, many harmed Magikarp his parents routinely nursed back to health.

 A notification buzz awoke him from his reverie.

 His heart pounded incessantly, trying to burst its way out of his chest.
-He clicked the link in the body of the email, which led to the.
+He clicked the link in the body of the email.

 “I am very sorry to let you know that we are currently unable to offer you admission to Ever Grande University.
 Please know this does not reflect on the quality of your application or you as a student.
 Thank you for applying to our institution, and we wish you the best in all your future endeavors.”

 His heart sank into the depths of the globe.
-He restrained himself from throwing his phone and placed it on his dresser, breathing deeply.
+Breathing deeply, he restrained himself from throwing his phone and placed it on his dresser.